chriskol/hubot-bitbucket-pr/README.md

 A default room can be set with `HUBOT_BITBUCKET_PULLREQUEST_ROOM`.
 If this is not set, a room param is required in the URL:
 `...bitbucket-pr?name={your_repo_name}&room={your_room_id}`

+A list of announce events can be set with `HUBOT_BITBUCKET_PULLREQUEST_ANNOUNCE`.
+This comma-separated list sets what events hubot will share in the designated room.
+Possible options are:

+* created
+* updated
+* declined
+* merged
+* comment_created
+* approve
+* unapprove

+If left blank, hubot will announce everything.

 ## Commands

 This is only a notifier, nothing more.